kauralane/laura-kane-portfolio/README.md

 I learnt from doing this project that it's definitely best to do media queries, styling for smaller screens, as you go!
 I left all my media queries to the end and then struggled with getting all my elements to resize nicely.

 This page showcases my CV, how to contact me, and gives a flavour of some of the projects I've done so far.
+There's a couple of projects 'coming soon' - I look forward to sharing these once they are ready.

 [Deployed application](https://kauralane.github.io/laura-kane-portfolio/)